Death Toll In Genoa Bridge Collapse Rises To 39

 Around 35 cars and three trucks were crossing when a portion of the Morandi Bridge gave way, officials said.
 Vehicles plummeted some 150 feet into an industrial area of the northern maritime city, some landing on a railway line and others hitting a riverbed.

-On Wednesday, officials ordered buildings in the vicinity of the bridge to evacuate, saying there was a risk that other sections could fall.
+On Wednesday, officials ordered buildings in the vicinity of the bridge to be evacuated, saying there was a risk that other sections could fall.

 One of the bridge's central pylons crumbled around noon local time on Tuesday during a violent rainstorm.
 At least one person told Italy's ANSA news agency that lightning had struck the bridge before the collapse.